AI-ANK/ai-equity-research-analyst/README.md

 # AI Equity Research Analyst with LlamaIndex

-Welcome to the AI Equity Research Analyst project!
+Welcome to the AI Equity Research Analyst demo project!
 This application showcases the power of Large Language Models (LLMs) in generating equity research reports.

 ## Overview